Dedoose is an easy-to-use, collaborative, web based application that facilitates all types of research data management and analysis.

 The Analysis Workspace menu provides access to Dedoose’s existing interactive charts, tables, and plots.
 The different reports and various controls within each provide a variety of ways to visualize, explore, organize, discover, and present your findings.

-You can access the Analysis Workspace by clicking the Analyze button on the Main Menu.
+You can access the Analysis Workspace by clicking the Analyze button on the Main Menu Bar.

 Many of these data visualizations populate automatically once your media have been linked to Descriptors and excerpting activity has taken place.
-Descriptors are sets of information you use to identify and describe the source of your media.
+Descriptors are sets of information you use to identify, describe, and categorize the source of your media.

-You access the Descriptors Workspace by clicking the Descriptors button on the Main Menu.
-That is where you can define and create or import your Descriptors.
+You access the Descriptors Workspace by clicking the Descriptors button on the Main Menu Bar.
+There, you can define and create or import your Descriptors.
 Descriptors are typically the characteristics of your research participants (e.g., ID, gender, experimental group, test score, race, responses to surveys), but can also be characteristics of settings in which observations are made or where participants interact (e.g., stores, schools, neighborhoods, cultures).